OrienteerBAP/Orienteer-Guidebook/linking_classes,_managing_property_visualization.md

   * `Tab: Contacts`.
 Now a separate tab named *Contacts* will show the list of contacts linked to the particular customer.
   * `Visualization: table`.
 This enables UI elements like **Create** or **Save** buttons etc, that will be helpful to app users for creating and managing contacts.

 5. In the previous step, we have changed the visualization of a property.
-Whenever we will look through the list of customers (the documents of the class *CmsCustomer* on the page /browse/CmsCustomer), this property, with its buttons and other elements, is not useful.
-We want to hide it from the document list.
+When we look through the list of customers (the documents of the class *CmsCustomer* on the page */browse/CmsCustomer*), this property, with its buttons and other elements, is not useful.
+We will hide it from the document list.

    To do this, for each property of the class *CmsCustomer* set its parameter **Displayable**.
 Check it for the properties *customerName* and *interaction* and uncheck it for the property *linkToContacts*.